-The Chairperson may adjourn the meeting of Council, where disorder arises at a meeting other than by a Councillor.
+The Chairperson may adjourn a Council Meeting, where disorder arises at a meeting other than by a Councillor.
 On resumption of the meeting, the Chairperson shall move a motion, which shall be put without debate, to determine whether the meeting shall proceed.
 Where such a motion is lost, the Chairperson shall declare the meeting closed, and any outstanding matters referred to a future meeting.